Princeton-Mellon Initiative in Architecture, Urbanism, and the Humanities

 We seek to hire Mellon Fellows with an abiding interest in multi-disciplinary work focused on the intersection of architecture, urbanism, and the humanities.
 Candidates can come from any discipline.
 They may be academics, designers, and/or practicing writers or artists.
 The individual may teach or team-teach an interdisciplinary course on some aspect of urbanism (contingent upon sufficient enrollments and approval from the Dean of the Faculty) and participate in Princeton-Mellon Initiative events.

 Fields of specialization might include (but are not limited to) the humanistic dimensions of architecture, architectural history, design, urban planning, public policy, urban studies, environmental studies, science and technology studies, geography, history, philosophy, art history, material culture, politics, sociology, anthropology, literature, religion, cultural studies, queer studies, race and ethnicity studies, gender studies, performance studies, visual arts, documentary studies, photography, and creative writing.
 Fellows may focus on any geographic area.

-For inquiries, including for which version of the job listing to use, please contact Aaron Shkuda (email@example.com).
+For inquiries, please contact Aaron Shkuda (email@example.com).